NOAA-OWP/noah-owp-modular/nwm_baseline_vars_dev_notes.md

 To be added to BMI output_vars and confirm that GH is weighted average of GHV (under canopy) and GHB (bare ground).
 Also note that all energy balance terms likely affected by pseudo-PET calculations in surface mode.
 Might require two-way coupling for enhanced accuracy.

 I don't see where GH is being calculated in Noah-OM.
 Thus, we'd need to calculate GH as weighted average of GHV and GHB.

+It looks like energy%SSOIL is a weighted average of GHV and GHB as it is calculated as:

+energy%SSOIL = parameters%FVEG * energy%GHV       + (1.0 - parameters%FVEG) * energy%GHB

+Because FVEG = 1, SSOIL is an area weighted average of GHV and GHB.

+As GH was already a member of energygrid_type and energy_type.
+So I added code to set GH within the EnergyMain subroutine, immediately following calculation of SSOIL.
+We could have just used SSOIL but I calculated GH because it was already in the model.

+Added to output_items
+Added to noahowp_var_type as 'real'
+Added to noahowp_get_float
+Added to noahowp_var_units as "W/m2"
+Added to noahowp_var_itemsize

 # TRAD